Make it fun! Show your child that words are everywhere

 Just like Battles’s infatuation with the gingerbread man, children often want to read the same book over and over.
 You may get sick of it, but children memorize words by their sounds even before they start reading by themselves, Battles says.

-Singing songs and reciting nursery rhymes is another way to learn words by hearing them, says Catherine Tedesco, Palm Beach County School District’s literacy manager for elementary education.
+Singing songs and reciting nursery rhymes are other ways to learn words by hearing them, says Catherine Tedesco, the school district’s former literacy manager for Elementary Education.
 Later, when we see words on the page, we remember them from the songs and rhymes: “Three blind mice!”

 Words are everywhere — on the bus, in your car, in a store.
 Teach your child to notice words wherever you find them.
 You can make anything you do with your child an opportunity to learn new words, Battles says.

 For example, tell your children in the grocery store, “Show me foods that begin with the letter D. Keep it interesting with other letters, with colors and numbers.
 You can play “I Spy” while driving.
 Your children will be too busy reading to ask, 'Are we there yet?' "

 Also let your child see you reading.
 Go to the library and get a card for everyone in the family.
 Let your children pick their own books.
 Plus, the library offers free activities for all ages, from play groups to after-school homework help.

 Build reading through your child’s tendencies and interests.
 “At the zoo, my favorite part was seeing the monkeys,” Battles says.
 “Let your child dictate a simple sentence.
 It’s their words.
 If you record what they say, they can read it and feel like they’re a reader.”

 Books and songs are not the only way to learn words.
 If your children draw, ask them to tell you a story about them.
 Then you can write words to identify the drawing: “sun,” “house” or “Dad.”

 • Set aside a quiet, cozy place to spend a few minutes reading with your child every day.

 • Your child wants to be like you, so let your child see you reading.